petersulyok/smfc/TESTING.md

 ﻿
 # Testing
-Short summary about testing environment of `smfc` project.
+Short summary about test environment of `smfc` project.
 Notes:

  - All test related content can be found in `test` folder
- - Only `python3` and `bash` are needed for the execution of the tests (was tested on Linux, MacOSX)
+ - Only `python3` and `bash` are required for the execution of the tests (was tested on Linux, MacOSX)
- - commands `ipmitool` and `smartctl`are substituted by shell scripts, they are not required for running tests
+ - commands `ipmitool` and `smartctl`are substituted by shell scripts, so they are not required for test execution

 ## Smoke tests
 Several smoke tests are provided for `smfc` where the service is executed with different configuration parameters.
 Notes: